Borek78/how-to-create-pandita/_includes/audiobook/7-using-the-cc-licenses-how-to-make-an-audiobook.md

 </div><br>

-[ the text bellow can be found on the website above, you just need scroll down ]<br>
+[ the text below can be found on the website above, you just need to scroll down ]<br>

 <div class="citace" markdown="1">
 <b> Lastly, is there anything else I should know before I use it? </b><br><br>

 When you accessed the material originally did it come with any copyright notices; a notice that refers to the disclaimer of warranties; or a notice of previous modifications?
 (That was a mouthful!)
-Because that kind of legal mumbo jumbo is actually pretty important to potential users of the material. <span class="highlighted-text-green"> So best practice is to just retain all of that stuff by copying and pasting such notices into your attribution.</span> Don't make it anymore complicated than it is -- just pass on any info you think is important.
+Because that kind of legal mumbo jumbo is actually pretty important to potential users of the material. <span class="highlighted-text-green"> So best practice is to just retain all of that stuff by copying and pasting such notices into your attribution.</span> Don't make it more complicated than it is -- just pass on any info you think is important.

 </div>